 Australia's East Coast from Sydney to Brisbane is a well-travelled path, and for very good reason.
-After exploring the many charms of Sydney delve deeper and you'll find spectacular scenery in the Blue Mountains, world-renowned vineyards in the Hunter Valley and pretty coastal towns such as Port Stephens, Coffs Harbour and Byron Bay.
+Its mix of golden beaches, sprawling vineyards and rugged hinterland paint perhaps the ultimate portrait of the country's celebrated outdoors lifestyle.
+After exploring the many delights of Sydney, from its harbour icons to its seaside neighbourhoods, head into the wilderness to explore the spectacular Blue Mountains, taste your way around the award-winning wineries of the Hunter Valley and take in the charms of pretty coastal towns such as Port Stephens, Coffs Harbour and Byron Bay.
+It's all accompanied by included car hire and stays in hotels handpicked for their outstanding locations.

 Days 1-2: UK/Sydney

-Depart the UK for Australia, arriving in Sydney on day 3.
+Depart the UK for Australia, arriving in Sydney on day three.
 Before your flight, be sure to take advantage of our complimentary VIP lounge access at the airport.

 Days 3-5: Sydney